Don't Forget About Immunity: 24 Foods, Drinks, & Supplements For Extra Support

 How to use: Eat as a miso soup; use the paste as a marinade for meat, tempeh, or tofu; add it to a stir-fry for extra umami flavor.

-Even so, neuroscientist and nutritionist Lisa Mosconi, Ph.D., says pomegranate juice contains nearly the same amount of antioxidant polyphenols as red wine, which can protect brain health and reduce the risk of developing Alzheimer's or dementia.
+Even so, neuroscientist and nutritionist Lisa Mosconi, Ph.D., says pomegranate juice contains nearly the same amount of antioxidant polyphenols as red wine, which can protect brain health and cognitive function over the long-term.

-How to use: Drink on its own, freeze into ice cube trays and blend for a slushie, or freeze into an ice pop.
+How to use: Drink on its own, freeze into ice cube trays and blend for a slushy, or freeze into an ice pop.

 How to use it: Sip it like tea (hot or iced), or take it as a supplement.